 Science Live is the British Science Association’s event platform that enables people – whether as organisers, speakers, volunteers, or attendees – to connect with one another throughout the year.
 It’s the perfect place to promote your event and make it visible to the local community!

 There are a number of ways you can engage the media both before and during your British Science Week event.

 The best way of getting support from local media is by finding your local newspaper, community news channel or radio station, and speaking to someone from their newsrooms.
 Emailing is one way of getting in touch, but the best way for local media to understand everything about your event is through a chat either on the phone or in person.

 You can invite them to your event or arrange a photo call with some of the people involved in your project, and ask if your event can be listed on their ‘What’s On’ page of the newspaper/magazine.
-You can find an easy guide on writing a photo call here.
+Check out our easy guide on writing a photo call.

 Sometimes local media are interested in the event, but are unable to bring a photographer for a number of reasons, so it is important to have someone who can send photos through to local media as soon as possible.